Top 11 Sustainable Clothing Brands to Watch Out For in 2025

 Up to 100 billion clothing items are produced annually worldwide (The Roundup, 2023), which is alarmingly disproportionate for 8 billion people.
 Most of these clothes will eventually find their way to landfills.

 Thankfully, consumers have become increasingly aware of unsustainable fashion habits.
-As a result, some brands are leading a ‘slow fashion’ movement, challenging throwaway culture and shifting to less harmful materials to protect our planet.
+As a result, some brilliant brands are leading a ‘slow fashion’ movement, challenging throwaway culture and shifting to less harmful materials to protect our planet.

 What’s on this page?